Yandex Cloud

 To configure dependencies manually, place the compiled packages in the usr/library/ subdirectory of the project archive.

-The process of installing dependencies has resource and execution time limits.
+Dependency installation is limited in terms of resources and execution time.
 For more information, see Quotas and limits in Cloud Functions.
-You can view the dependency installation log using the link that appears in the list of operations.
+You can view the dependency installation log via the link displayed in the list of operations.

 Was the article helpful?